patrykpilek/LumenApiGateway/README.md

 - [x] protecting the Gateway routes with Lumen Passport
 - [x] obtaining and using access tokens fo the Lumen API Gateway
 - [x] preparing the API Gateway to Authenticate its requests
-- [ ] authenticating direct access to the Lumen authors microservice
-- [ ] authenticating direct access to the microservice of books